 - Have your symptoms gotten worse over time?

-- Do your symptoms include pain?
-If yes, how severe is the pain?
+- Is your condition painful?
+If yes, how severe is your pain?

 - Does anything in particular trigger your symptoms, such as coughing or heavy lifting?

-- Do your signs and symptoms include urine leakage (urinary incontinence)?
+- Do you experience urine leakage (urinary incontinence)?

 - Have you had a chronic or severe cough?